malcommac/SwiftDate/README.md

 ## Current Release

-Latest release is: 4.0.7 [Download here](https://github.com/malcommac/SwiftDate/releases/tag/4.0.7) released on Mon, Oct 24, 2016.
+Latest release is: 4.0.8 [Download here](https://github.com/malcommac/SwiftDate/releases/tag/4.0.8) released on Thu, Dec 1, 2016.

 A complete list of changes for each release is available in the [CHANGELOG](CHANGELOG.md) file.